 15. How to Write Spiritual Nonfiction: Whether you’re writing self-help, inspiration or how-to, the category of Spiritual Nonfiction is booming.
 How do you choose a “hook” that sets your writing apart?
 How can you teach without being preachy?
 And how can you launch online classes and workshops based on your spiritual nonfiction writing?
 Deb Landwehr Engle

-18. Writing Tips and Techniques.
-The writing process: Four books on writing that Garson uses regularly.
+17 & 18.
+Writing Tips and Techniques.
+The writing process: Books on writing that Garson uses regularly.
 Writing isn’t a race; more like a slow crawl.
-Be prepared to devote the time it will take; finding your own pace.
+Be prepared to devote the time it will take.
+The importance of research.
 Setting up a workspace.
 How to hook your reader.
 Story structure – Keep it simple and how to do that.
 Arnold Garson

-20. Find Your Niche: It’s impossible to be good at everything, but Rachel guarantees you’ve got an area of expertise.
+20. Find Your Niche: It’s impossible to be good at everything, but Rachel guarantees you have an area of expertise.
 Learn how to hone in on what you’re best at so you can gain the confidence to get that first gig.
 Rachel Weber

 25. Writing a non-fiction narrative.
 James O’Shea will conduct small group sessions for those who want to write in this genre.
-You’ll learn how to create a narrative, be a better reporter and find your voice as a non-fiction wrier.
-He is the author of three well reviewed non-fiction books, including a best seller, and contributor to a fourth book as well as many newspaper and magazine stories.
+You’ll learn how to create a narrative, be a better reporter and find your voice as a non-fiction writer.
+He is the author of three well-reviewed non-fiction books, including a best-seller, and contributor to a fourth book as well as many newspaper and magazine stories.
 James O’Shea.

 30. Writing tips.
 No matter what your subject or audience, there are tips we all can use.
 This session will examine common mistakes and remedies.
 We’ll discuss how to take an awful first draft (they’re always awful) and polish it by rewriting and editing.
 The difficult but necessary process of paring down words (or entire pages) is often referred to as murdering your darlings.
 Nancy O’Shea has written about many different subjects (science, business, features, etc.) for a variety of genres (magazines, newspapers, press releases, speeches, etc.), and understand how to tailor a piece to best reach the intended audience.
 Nancy O’Shea.